Hardness Conversion Calculator

 Hardness units

-Hardness is measured in several methods and units.
+Hardness is measured using several methods and units.
 The standard units used in the machining space are:

 Rockwell